opencog/atomspace-dht/README.md

  * The consistently failing tests are:
    + `7 - MultiUserUTest` fails because sometimes data gets lost; this is probably due to rate-limiting and/or flush side-effects.
-   + `8 - LargeUTest` attempts a "large" atomspace (of only 35K Atoms,
+   + `8 - LargeFlatUTest` attempts a "large" atomspace (of only 35K Atoms,
           so actually, it's small, but bigger than the other tests).
           Runs impossibly slowly, (> 10 hours) and hits hard-coded limits on OpenDHT.
+   + `9 - LargeZipfUTest` attempts a "large" atomspace w/ Zipfian incoming set sizes.
+Runs impossibly slowly, likely to break hard-coded limits on OpenDHT.

 ### Architecture
 This implementation provides a full, complete implementation of the